The Statue (1971 film): Plot

 Harry suggests that Alex move on and forget about it, to which he ultimately commits.
 He surprises Rhonda with an array of thoughtful notes and gifts and a heartfelt apology, and the two retire to their bed in the first time in years.
 However, the enormous statue casts a shadow visible from the bedroom, and Alex becomes functionally impotent at the reminder.
 Alex and Rhonda fight once again, and Alex resumes the search for "Charlie".

 Ray and his team of American diplomats have become increasingly disturbed as they catalogue Alex's various attempts to view men's genitals, believing him to be a pervert.
 Ray attempts to manipulate and seduce Rhonda in her loneliness, and Rhonda shows Ray the statue.
 Ray immediately reverses plans, as he too fears the effects of the statue's unveiling.
 After cornering Alex with the evidence of his seemingly perverted activities, the two come to a truce, with Ray sending his CIA and American military assets to help him track down the last few suspects.

 Many hijinks and cul-de-sacs later, Alex has truly begun to give up hope for the mission.
 Harry meanwhile encourages him to pursue the final candidate, a sculptor living in Florence.
 Ray meanwhile decides to betray both Alex and Rhonda, by having two special military operatives break into Rhonda's studio and saw the private parts off of the statue.
 The operatives leave no evidence, and Rhonda becomes convinced that Alex did this; when Alex turns up again with another apology, she accuses him of deceit.

 Alex decides to track down the final possible culprit; the Italian police are after him thanks to Ray and Rhonda, but he eventually tracks down what turns out to be an elderly sculptor who mentored Rhonda years ago.
 The sculptor directs Alex to find someone "well known" in a town square in Venice, and after a hectic police chase, Alex discovers the model source all along: the statue of David by Michelangelo.

 Ray, believing that Rhonda is going to scrap the statue and make a new one, has the severed genitals discarded by a roadside, where they are immediately discovered by truant schoolboys and presented to their teacher.
-Ultimately, at the grand unveiling at the ceremony, Rhonda reveals that the statue has been recompleted, with exposed genitals and all – only that the head has been remodeled to resemble Ray.
+Ultimately, at the grand unveiling at the ceremony, Rhonda reveals that the statue has been recompleted, with exposed genitals and all – only that the head has been remodelled to resemble Ray.